ernoult/continualEP/README_ICLR.txt

 IV-  Details about netClasses.py

-* There are four network classes:
+* There are four network classes (see Appendix E for the precise model definitions):

   i) EPcont: builds fully connected layered architectures with tied weights in the real-time setting.